 Lookout Mountain rises above Chattanooga like a sleeping giant.
 Two rock outcroppings, Point Park and Sunset Rock serve as perfect destinations for viewing the local landscape.
-A climb to these destinations rewards you with views of Georgia and North Carolina mountains, Watts Bar’s cooling towers, Chickamauga Dam, the city of Chattanooga and the Tennessee River; not to mention Signal, Elder, and Raccoon Mountains, the towns of Tiftonia and Lookout Valley and the Chattanooga Nature Center and Arboretum.
-RootsRated offers six ways to get to the top.
+A climb to these destinations rewards you with views of Georgia and North Carolina mountains, Watts Bar’s cooling towers, Chickamauga Dam, the city of Chattanooga and the Tennessee River; not to mention Signal, Elder, and Raccoon Mountains, the towns of Tiftonia and Lookout Valley and Reflection Riding Arboretum & Nature Center.
+Check out these six ways to get to the top.

 3 Short and Easy Options: